 Rekow discloses this limitation.
 Rekow discloses a database containing "a plurality of standardized object representations, referred to as generic forms."
-Rekow teaches that these "generic forms" comprise a "generic set of (X,Y,Z) coordinates" which "permit the fabrication of reproductions based on idealized or standardized geometries."
-EX-1010 8:32-52; EX-1003 ¶117.
+Rekow teaches that these "generic forms" comprise a "generic set of (X,Y,Z) coordinates" which a POSA understood to be a three-dimensional template, which "permit the fabrication of reproductions based on idealized or standardized geometries."
+EX-1010 8:32-52; EX-1003 ¶116.